bitcoinerlab/descriptors/README.md

 - `@bitcoinerlab/descriptors` for the [bitcoinjs-lib](https://github.com/bitcoinjs/bitcoinjs-lib) and [bitcoinjs](https://github.com/bitcoinjs) family of libraries: battle-tested and broadly used.
 - `@bitcoinerlab/descriptors-scure` for [@scure/btc-signer](https://github.com/paulmillr/scure-btc-signer) and the [noble](https://github.com/paulmillr/noble-curves)/[scure](https://github.com/paulmillr/scure-btc-signer) family of libraries: audited, fast and minimal.
-- `@bitcoinerlab/descriptors-core` as the low-level package used under the preset packages, intended for internal use.
+- `@bitcoinerlab/descriptors-core` as the low-level package used under the preset packages.
+Most users should treat it as internal, but advanced users can use it directly when they need explicit control over backend setup.

-In general, most users should pick one of the two preset packages and avoid using `@bitcoinerlab/descriptors-core` directly.

 ## TL;DR (quick start)